-Australian-born American man with an American media company that controls most of the UK.
+Australian-born American man with an American media company that controls much of the UK.

 Keith Rupert Murdoch (born 11 March 1931), Rupert to his friends and confidantes, "Murdoch" to his editors, and "The dirty Digger" to Private Eye, is one of the most powerful men in the world media.
 He controls News Corporation and Fox Corporation, which combined owns a dizzying number of newspapers, channels including the Fox and MyNetworkTV networks as well the Fox station group (comprising 29 stations; 18 are Fox and 11 are MyNetwork TV), the most network-owned stations of the six major networks in the US.
 He also owns half of a cable television provider, radio stations, book publishers, magazines and recording studios internationally.
 From 1984 to 2019, he famously owned 20th Century Fox as well, and at one point even owned half of Australia's National Rugby League.